-To get the right case study candidate on board, you have to set the stage for clear and open communication.
+To get the case study candidate involved, you have to set the stage for clear and open communication.
 That means outlining expectations and a timeline right away -- not having those is one of the biggest culprits in delayed case study creation.

-It's helpful to know what you'll need from your chosen subject, like permission to use any brand names and share the project information publicly.
-Kick off the process with an email that runs through exactly what they can expect from you, as well as what is expected of them.
+A case study release form tells you what you'll need from your chosen subject, like permission to use any brand names and share the project information publicly.
+Kick off this process with an email that runs through exactly what they can expect from you, as well as what you need from them.
 To give you an idea of what that might look like, check out this sample email:

 You might be wondering, "What's a Case Study Release Form?" or, "What's a Success Story Letter?"
 Let's break those down.

 Case Study Release Form